linkedin/rest.li/modeling.md

 #### Complex Keys

-By extending ComplexKeyResourceTemplate instead of CollectionResourceTemplate, a collection may use any complex type (any defined pegasus record type) as a key.
+By extending `ComplexKeyResourceTemplate` instead of `CollectionResourceTemplate`, a collection may use any complex type (any defined pegasus record type) as a key.

 #### Factories